Codegobli/Codegobli/README.md

 # Hey, I’m Sam 🧠✨

-> Web3 learner by moonlight.
-Building my way to freedom—one contract at a time.
+> Web3 learner/Smart Contract Dev.
+Building my way to freedom one contract at a time.

----

 ### 🔭 Currently:
 - Learning **Solidity** and **Smart Contract Security**
-- Exploring **Testnets** & airdrops like it’s side-quest season 🎯
-- Mapping out **Soulstack**, my mythological chain of value
-- Diving into **Foundry** soon (once the laptop prophecy is fulfilled)

----

 ### 🌱 On My Path To:
 - Building meaningful **DeFi tools** for people like me